You can imagine how wonderful this dish is as it is listed #29 under CNN World’s 50 Most Delicious Food in 2017.

 Cleaning the crab was bothersome but it is necessary to ensure that all impurities are removed.
 Nevertheless, it was seriously well worth the effort when I tucked into this scrumptious dish.

 Singapore-Style Chilli Crab is also known as: 辣椒螃蟹

 Clean the crab.
 Scrub shell with a brush to ensure no impurities.
 Cut crab into quarters.
 Crack the shell slightly and leave aside.

 Fry 'mantao' over medium heat until golden brown and set aside.

-Blend chillies, ginger and garlic and shallots.
+Blend chilies, ginger and garlic and shallots.
 Sauté blended ingredients in a pan until it is fragrant.

-Add in the pieces of crab except for the upper section shell known as the carapace.
+Add in the pieces of crab except for the upper section of the shell known as the carapace.

 Add in cornstarch mixture to thicken the gravy.
 Once gravy thickens, add beaten eggs to gravy and cook for 3 minutes.

-Dish it out and garnish with scallions and chillies.
+Dish it out and garnish with scallions and chilies.